Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/README.md

 #### Drop a Metrics Instrument

+The Azure Monitor Distro enables metric collection and collects more metrics than specified in the OpenTelemetry specification.
-If you want to exclude specific instruments from being collected in your application's telemetry, such as metrics from the distro or custom metrics, use the following code snippet.
+If you want to exclude specific instruments from being collected in your application's telemetry use the following code snippet:

 ```C#
 builder.Services.ConfigureOpenTelemetryMeterProvider(b =>
     b.AddView(instrumentName: "http.server.request.duration", MetricStreamConfiguration.Drop)
     );
 ```

+Refer to [Drop an instrument](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/docs/metrics/customizing-the-sdk#drop-an-instrument) for more examples.

 ## Key concepts